openeuler-mirror/docs/docs/en/docs/Virtualization/environment-preparation.md

 If the Open vSwitch is used to provide virtual network, you need to install the Open vSwitch network virtualization component.

-1. Install the Open vSwitch component.
+1. Disable the SELinux.Otherwise ovsdb-server Manager can not work properly.
     ```
+    # setenforce 0
+    ```
+    To query whether SELinux is shut down successfully, you can refer to the following commands and information.
+    ```
+    # cat /etc/selinux/config | grep -v ^#
+    SELINUX=disabled
+    SELINUXTYPE=targeted
+    ```
+2. Install the Open vSwitch component.

+    ```
     # yum install -y openvswitch
     ```

-2. Start the Open vSwitch service.
+3. Start the Open vSwitch service.

     ```
     # service openvswitch start
     ```

-**2. Check whether the installation is successful.**
+Note: The ovn-controller-vtep.service service should be operated by Non-root user **2.
+Check whether the installation is successful.**

 Check whether the Open vSwitch components, openvswitch is successfully installed.